vladimirgamalyan/rectangle-bin-pack/README.md

 `solveSync(options, rects);`

-Pack rectangles from rects array in place.
+Pack rectangles from rects array in place. `rects` is an array of objects with `w` (width) and `h` (height) fields (sure, the objects can have other fields as well).
+After successful execution, every object will have two additional fields: `x` and `y`.

 `solve(options, rects, cb);`

 Pack rectangles and return new array in callback.
+Same as `solveSync`, but works asynchronously, ànd return an array of objects with two fields: `x` and `y`.

 `options`